 NapoleonCat’s Analytics tool, for instance, gives you a more granular view of your metrics, allowing you to “get inside the insights” and in turn plan your strategies with more probability of success.

-Want a more comprehensive guide on how to select the right KPIs based on each specific campaign goal?
+Want a more comprehensive guide on how to select the right KPIs based on each specific social media campaign goal?
 Check out our blog post Smart Social Media KPIs for a Strategy That Converts.

 In-depth Social Media Analytics & Reports

 Track your performance on social media.
 Analyze your competitors & improve your own strategy.
-Generate detailed reports in seconds.
-Try NapoleonCat for free:
+Generate detailed reports in seconds – with an all-in-one social media tool.

 3. Get to know your target audience